nicholasrmurphy/mpm-time/README.md

 These entries can then be viewed and organized with the help of the application.
 The application was constructed using NodeJS, ExpressJS, MongoDB, Bootstrap, and various middlewares.

-The URL where this project is currently running is https://mpm-timesheet.azurewebsites.net

 The software requires a registration code to begin using it, so outside use is prohibited.
 If a demonstration is requested I encourage reaching out to arrange one.